-Table 1.
+Table 2.
 Common MTU sizes

+MTU Application

-MTU Application 1500 The largest Ethernet packet size and the default value.
-This setting is typical for connections that do not use PPPoE or VPN, and is the default value for NETGEAR routers, adapters, and switches.
+1500 The largest Ethernet packet size and the default value.
+This is the typical setting for non-PPPoE, non-VPN connections, and is the default value for NETGEAR routers, adapters, and switches.

 1492 Used in PPPoE environments.

 1472 Maximum size to use for pinging.
 (Larger packets are fragmented.)

 1468 Used in some DHCP environments.

-1460 Usable by AOL if you do not have large email attachments
+1460 Usable by AOL if you do not have large email attachments, for example.

+1436 Used in PPTP environments or with VPN.

+1400 Maximum size for AOL DSL.

+576 Typical value to connect to dial-up ISPs.